 I think it’s the way of the future as well, we lead busier lives and we want more options.

-Cassandra is on track to graduate with high distinction mid 2018 with a bright future ahead of her.
+Cassandra is on track to graduate with high distinction in mid-2018, with a bright future ahead of her.